-PTPER is a 15-bit, double-buffered register that sets the counting period for the PWM time base.
-The PTPER buffer is loaded into the PTPER register at these instants:
+PTPER is a 15-bit register and is used to set the counting period for the PWM time base.
+PTPER is a doublebuffered register.
+The PTPER buffer contents are loaded into the PTPER register at the following instants:

 - Free-Running and Single-Shot modes: When the PTMR register is reset to zero after a match with the PTPER register. - Up/Down Counting modes: When the PTMR register is zero.